What are you teaching your child today?

 What else is inside?

-Playing Preschool is built on 19 themed units – each unit is two weeks long.
-A homeschool preschool day in Playing Preschool includes a handpicked book perfect for the theme, questions to ask your child, conversations to have, and two simple activities.
+Playing Preschool Years 1 & 2 are built on 19 themed units – each unit is two weeks long.
+A homeschool preschool day in Playing Preschool includes a suggested book perfect for the theme, questions to ask your child, conversations to have, and two simple activities.

-But remember the units are themed so the activities “go together”.
+All the units are themed so the activities “go together”

 And the units are sequenced and build in their complexity as your child ages.
 These aren’t random activities set at a random point in time.
 Playing Preschool follows a clear line of progression: skills build and grow.